Topics, I

 * Idea: Numbers that lie between zero and every positive standard number.

-* History: Introduced by Leibniz and Newton, opposed from the beginning by Berkeley; Always very controversial; Replaced by limits, they came back in the 1960's with non-standard analysis; New approach by Nelson.
+* History: Introduced by Leibniz and Newton, they were opposed from the beginning by Berkeley and have always very controversial; Replaced by limits, they came back in the 1960s with non-standard analysis; A new approach was proposed by E Nelson.

 Inflation > s.a. phenomenology; types of inflation.